 Winchester and Itchen South East Hampshire This GIIA follows the River Itchen from south of Winchester city and in an arc to the north.
-The Itchen also forming one of the Framework's Blue-Green Corridors, linking villages to the north, through Winchester City and to the south to Eastleigh/ Southampton.
+The Itchen also forms one of the Framework's Blue-Green Corridors, linking villages to the north, through Winchester City and to the south to Eastleigh/ Southampton.
 Winchester lies on the edge of the South Downs National Park and is an important interface area with the National Park.
 This GIIA lies across the northern PUSH area and the southern part of Winchester and East Hampshire districts.
 Alongside a large existing population, significant new housing is planned.
 The PUSH Green Infrastructure partners have plans and policy in place to provide green infrastructure within PUSH.
 Investment and co-ordinated planning needs to extend to the southern area of the National Park to protect the edge of the South Downs National Park.
-Opportunities Improve western links from Winchester to Farley Mount Country Park; The lack of overall recreation resource, especially in the city, creates a need to link biodiversity and recreation approaches to reduce pressure on biodiversity sites; Explore potential to include isolated heritage assets, including Registered Parks to the north/south of city and the Scheduled Ancient Monuments to the south-east; Opportunities for habitat connectivity - chalk downland east of Winchester, River Itchen valley; Naturalise watercourses, remove barriers to fish movement; Utilise natural water management, e.g.Winnall Moors; Blue-Green corridor links to PUSH area, scope for joint approaches; Areas of high demand for noise regulation around M3 along with areas in town centre; Opportunities Integrated recreation management to address pressure, especially around Queen Elizabeth Country Park/ Butser Hill SAC; Extend woodland, provide more areas for recreation; Link sites with access routes; Link with PUSH partners; Forest of Bere - potential for landscape-scale project incorporating biodiversity, access, cultural heritage and landscape.
-Work with partners to develop this sub-regional project.
-Access connectivity between New Forest National Park and South Downs National Park.

-Keeping Rivers Cool' programme, particularly trout species.
+Opportunities Opportunities Improve western links from Winchester to Farley Mount Country Park; Link biodiversity and recreation approaches to reduce pressure on sensitive biodiversity • Integrated recreation management to manage visitors to these highly visited and valued sites, especially around Queen Elizabeth Country Park/ Butser Hill SAC; sites; Extend woodland, provide more areas for recreation; • Explore potential to improve green infrastructure links to include isolated heritage • Link sites with access routes; assets as part of a network approach, including Registered Parks to the north/south of Link with PUSH partners and The Solent Forum in taking forward joint initiatives; city and the Scheduled Ancient Monuments to the south-east; Opportunities for habitat connectivity - chalk downland east of Winchester, River Itchen valley; • Forest of Bere - potential for landscape-scale project incorporating biodiversity, access, cultural heritage and landscape.
+Work with partners to develop this sub-regional project. • Explore the potential for natural flood risk management to replace or to complement engineered solutions; including the naturalising of watercourses, and removal of barriers to fish movement; • To explore opportunities for access and biodiversity connectivity between New Forest National Park and South Downs National Park, initially through improved connections to the Solent from South East Hampshire along The Hamble.
+Utilise natural water management, e.g.Winnall Moors; Blue-Green corridor links to PUSH area, scope for further joint approaches; • To use green infrastructure to address areas of high demand for noise regulation around M3, along with areas in town centre; To use green infrastructure to help reduce levels of air pollution; • Initiatives to improve rivers including 'Keeping Rivers Cool' programme, particularly trout species, and tackling pollution